aegeebarcelona/aegeebarcelona.github.io/src/content/pages/european-events.md

 There are also other, less common events, that happen at a European level.

 > Fill the sections below.
 Is any of these important enough to have their own section above?
-Also am I forgetting anything (like EoT, would this go here?)

 #### Network meetings

 #### Conferences

 #### Training events

+### Thematic projects

+> EoT, etc. Listed in the [AEGEE website](https://www.aegee.org/about-aegee/).